petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/retirement/dcsv2-series-retirement.md

 On June 30, 2026, DCsv2-series virtual machines (VMs) will be retired.
 Before that date, please migrate your workloads to DCdsv3-series virtual machines.
 In case you prefer global availability and want to lift and shift your workloads consider using [DCasv5/DCadsv5/ECasv5/ECadsv5](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/general-purpose/dcadsv5-series?tabs=sizebasic) VMs, [DCasv6/ECasv6](https://techcommunity.microsoft.com/blog/azureconfidentialcomputingblog/preview-new-dcasv6-and-ecasv6-confidential-vms-based-on-4th-generation-amd-epyc%E2%84%A2/4303752) series (currently in preview) or [DC](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/general-purpose/dcesv6-series?tabs=sizebasic)/[ECesv6](https://learn.microsoft.com/en-us/azure/virtual-machines/ecesv5-ecedsv5-series) (currently in preview) confidential VMs (CVMs), or [Azure Confidential Container Instances (C-ACI)](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-confidential-overview) serverless infrastructure.

 ### Will DCsv2-series VMs still allow new customer sign-ups?
-Starting from July 1, 2025, capacity restrictions will be applied to DCsv2-series virtual machines and no new subscription will be allowed.
+**Starting from July 1, 2025**, capacity restrictions will be applied to DCsv2-series virtual machines and no new subscription will be allowed.

 ### Will Microsoft continue to support my current workload?
 Yes, support will continue for your workloads on DCsv2 virtual machines until the retirement date.
 You'll continue to receive SLA assurance, infrastructure updates and maintenance.

+### Will other services built on top of the DCsv2 SKU still be available after the SKU retires?
+No, all uses of the DCsv2 SKU will retire simultaneously in June 2026, including those on AKS and VMSS.

 ### Will DCsv2-series VMs provide any new features during the retirement period?
 No, we won't be taking any feature requests or building new features for the DCsv2-series VMs.
 Instead, we'll focus on next-generation lift-and-shift offerings with more memory per vCPU, faster SSD storage, global availability, and a cloud-native approach with containerized workloads and serverless infrastructure.